 To find the repayment time, we matched each state’s average payment size to the same state’s average student loan debt per borrower figure.
 Then, we divided the average student loan debt per borrower figure by the average payment size for each state and again divided the resulting figure by 12 to get the payment time in years.
 The payment time in years operates under the assumption that a student loan borrower made the exact same size payment each month until repayment was complete, in addition to assuming that a borrower remained in the same state where they attended college until the student loan debt was fully repaid.

-LendEDU’s average debt per borrower figure derives from the Peterson’s financial aid dataset and a more robust methodology on how we calculated those state-by-state figures can be found here.
+LendEDU’s average debt per borrower figure derives from the Peterson’s financial aid dataset.

 See more of LendEDU’s Research